 Bear in mind that I wasn’t the best cook back then by any means, so my meatloaf was less than stellar. 🙂

 Years ago I found a recipe for Pioneer Woman’s Comfort Meatballs in a magazine.
 I learned something huge from that recipe — rolled oats and milk make the moistest meatballs.
 Since meatballs are pretty high maintenance with the rolling and frying, I don’t make them too often.

 I decided to adapt a meatloaf from the meatball recipe, which was a huge success.
 Who knew my favorite breakfast oats would be like meatloaf superheroes?

 Truly they are, and over the years I’ve modified this bbq turkey meatloaf recipe and made it completely my own.
 It’s now a family favorite!

-I originally posted this recipe back in June of 2013, and I decided that I needed to do a re-post since it went largely unnoticed back then due to photos that didn’t really do it justice.
-I also have more readers, and I thought if my family loves it, maybe yours will too.
+I originally posted this bbq turkey meatloaf back in June of 2013, and I decided that I needed to do a re-post since it went largely unnoticed back then due to photos that didn’t really do it justice.

 Let’s make meatloaf a thing again, shall we? 🙂